xdaZeruth/SuperGlass/README.md

 ---WARNINGS---
 ==
-This script will not stop due to lack of resources, start it wisely.
+This script will not stop due to lack of resources, dont leave it with only enough resources for 10 minutes.

-This script cannot be paused/Input allowed/resumed/messed with.
-If you want to do something, you must stop it.

 With that being said, Enjoy!
 --